Mayo A. Shattuck III: Other affiliations

-Previously, he served as independent director of Alarm.com and as co-chairman of the Center for Strategic and International Studies Commission on Nuclear Policy in the United States.
+Previously, he was independent director of Alarm.com and as co-chairman of the Center for Strategic and International Studies Commission on Nuclear Policy in the United States.

 Philanthropy

 During and after his tenure as the head of Alex.
-Brown & Sons, Shattuck served as the president of the Alex.
+Brown & Sons, Shattuck was the president of the Alex.
 Brown & Sons Charitable Foundation.
 Alongside seven other trustees, Shattuck managed the endowment and gave donations to institutions in the Baltimore area.
 Notable among these activities were million dollar grants given to the Baltimore Museum of Art, the Baltimore Zoo, and Johns Hopkins Hospital (alongside other similar Baltimore institutions).

 Since joining Constellation Energy in 2001, Shattuck focused much of his philanthropy on Johns Hopkins University (JHU).
 In 2004, he was elected to the board of trustees of Johns Hopkins Medicine.
 In 2007, he donated $1 million to a new burn unit in the Children's Center at the Johns Hopkins University Hospital.
 Resulting from this donation, the hospital constructed The Shattuck Family Pediatric Burn Unit, which consists of 205 private treatment rooms.
 In addition to the rooms for patient care, the burn unit will include facilities used for education of students, fellows, and residents at The Johns Hopkins Hospital.
-Previously, he served as co-chair of the $6 Billion dollar JHU Capital Campaign.
+Previously, he was co-chair of the $6 Billion dollar JHU Capital Campaign.
 Shattuck has played a large part in leading this effort to raise funds from donors to support the academic mission of the Johns Hopkins University, especially through the "Rising to the Challenge" campaign.

 Outside of Johns Hopkins, Shattuck is also a trustee of First Tee, an organization focused on bringing "affordable junior golf programs to communities that do not have them, especially in economically disadvantaged areas."

 He also established the Shattuck family internship at University of Maryland Baltimore County.
 This internship provides support and education to students interested in entrepreneurship and business leadership.

 Personal life

-Mayo Shattuck has 5 children.
+Shattuck has 5 children.
 He was formerly married to Molly Shattuck.